oresttokovenko/oresttokovenko.github.io/_pages/about.md

 image: '/images/about_me_banner.jpg'
 ---

 Hi!
 My name is Orest Tokovenko.
-I'm 26 years old and currently work as a Data Engineer at MedTech company called [Fullscript](https://fullscript.com).
+I'm 26 years old and currently work as a Data Engineer at MedTech company called [Fullscript](https://fullscript.com){:target="_blank"}{:rel="noopener noreferrer"}.
 I was raised in Burlington, Ontario and am currently based in Calgary, Alberta.

 My journey into data engineering began during my studies at BrainStation where I specialized in Data Science.
 I was always fascinated by the power of data and its potential to make a real-world impact.
 During my time at BrainStation, I had the opportunity to work on a number of data-driven projects, including building a neural network to generate realistic text and working with GPT-3 (beta at the time) as my capstone project.